fenago/machine-learning-with-scikit-learn/Chapter04/Lab_4.md

 -   A low value of inverse regularization strength ensures that this margin is as big as possible

-### Implementing the linear support vector machine algorithm in scikit-learn {.title}
+### Implementing the linear support vector machine algorithm in scikit-learn

 In this section, you will learn how to implement the linear support vector machines in scikit-learn.
 The first step is to import the data